tedneward/Azgaarnoth/People/KaliKaal.md

 **Rejuvenation**.
 Kali has learned to support multiple phylacteries; so long as any one of his phylacteries exists, Kali gains a new body in 1d10 days, appearing within 5 feet of any one of his phylacteries (its choice), regaining all its hit points and becoming active again.

 **Spellcasting**.
-Kali is an 20th-level spellcaster as a Sorceror, Wizard, and Pale Master.
+Kali is an 20th-level spellcaster (each) as a Sorceror, Wizard, and Pale Master.
 Its spellcasting ability is Intelligence (spell save DC 36, +19 to hit with spell attacks).

 Kali's long existence means that it has seen almost any scenario possible play out, and this means it has the ability to anticipate its needs for any situation that might arise.
 For any encounter with Kali, should it actually descend into any form of combat (and Kali wishes to continue with it), it is safe to assume that it has prepared ahead of time any spells it may find useful.